 The ultimate goal of the study is to equip GoTriangle and its regional partners with more detailed information on the productivity, feasibility, and project delivery requirements of a commuter rail project within the corridor.
 Results from the study were received at the end of calendar year 2019, and the project team is assessing how to use these results to inform decision making for a commuter rail project's next steps.
-It is anticipated that GoTriangle staff will provide an overview of the results to the TCC and Executive Board at their February meetings.
+It is anticipated that GoTriangle staff will provide an overview of preliminary results to the TCC and Executive Board at their January meetings, which will progressively lead to decisions in subsequent months on when, how, and to what extent a project will or will not proceed.
 (Staff Contact: Bret Martin)

-N. Northeast Area Study Update
+L. Northeast Area Study Update

 The Northeast Area Study (NEAS) was completed in FY 2014.
 The study evaluated land use and transportation issues in the northeastern section of CAMPO's planning area.
 The study covered parts of Wake and Franklin Counties, and the municipalities of Knightdale, Wendell, Zebulon, Bunn, Rolesville, and parts of Wake Forest, Youngsville and Franklinton.
 As with the Southwest Area Study in FY 18 and 19, the NEAS needs to be updated in order to prepare for the 2050 MTP.
 The update will involve extensive public outreach, and an evaluation of transportation projects, policies and priorities that may have evolved or shifted since the original study.
 Three meetings were held in the summer of 2019 with Core Technical Team members around the study area to gather feedback on the NEAS Update scope.
 The request for proposals for the NEAS Update was posted on August 26, 2019 and proposals were due on September 23, 2019.
 A team comprised of core technical team members in the study area met in October to review proposals, interview candidates if necessary, and select a consultant.
-Contract negotiations are underway and the project should start shortly after the holidays.
+Stantec was selected as the top scoring consultant and approval of moving forward with the contract is scheduled at the Executive Board in January.
 The project timeframe is anticipated to be from January 2020 to June 2021.